 Our host on Thoddoo told me that apparently the further away from Male you go, the more beautiful the islands are.
 There were islands I wanted to go to but to be honest, they were so far away that you’d have to get a seaplane and they aren’t cheap.
 I was quoted $450 for a return seaplane ride, that’s more expensive than the flight from Sydney – Male!
 So I made sure I kept to local ferries and local speedboats when choosing the islands to visit.

-When to visit Maldives
+What time of year to visit Maldives

 Visiting a sand bank near Thoddoo was simply amazing!

 Just before I start, one thing I did learn was that the local islands are changing at such a huge rate because tourism is exploding.
 So, what might have been amazing a few years ago, might not be now or for that matter might be even better.
 Also, at the time of visiting in January 2018 during high season (Dec-Feb), every single island had construction going on with more and more guest houses being built.
 If you’re thinking of going to Maldives, get there now 🙂

 I’ve also written more detailed posts about each island we visited which are linked in the sections below.

 1. Maafushi – the main tourist local island

 I specifically wanted to go to Maafushi first because a) it’s the local island tourist hub and b) I hadn’t read any good reviews about it and I thought if I visited it first, I wouldn’t have anywhere else to compare it to, and it would be a good insight to form my own opinion.
 Also, it was the easiest island to get to from Male which I stated above.